dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ORDER BY revenue_raw DESC;
 ```

 This is a meaningful step up.
-The CTE is clean, the join logic is correct, currency
+The CTE is clean, the join logic is correct, and currency
 is formatted, and the comments explain the decisions.

 But after running this and reviewing the output, I still had notes.